Rocket-007/Crossword-Game-Project---Godot/README.md

 # Crossword-Game-Project---Godot

+A fun crossword game with tons(100+) of levels to keep you engaged for a couple of hours.

-A game that uses most of the sigular units projects found in my repository, like crossword generator and draw line from point to another
+The game uses some of the sigular unit projects found in my repository, like crossword generator and draw line from point to another